Tokichan/CSAD/README.md

 ```
 python benchmark_performance.py
 ```
-and the test results are stored in `score_combine_result.txt`, given in seperated or combined setting.
+and the test results are stored in `score_combine_result.txt`, given in separate or combined settings.

 ### Notes
-1. Similar to EfficientAD, we enable padding in both local and global students while disabling them in the speed testing section, for both settings produce similar detection result.
+1. Similar to EfficientAD, we enable padding in both local and global students while disabling them in the speed testing section, for both settings produce similar detection results.

 # Acknowledgments
 We adopt some of the code from [EfficientAD](https://github.com/nelson1425/EfficientAD/tree/main), [anomalib](https://github.com/openvinotoolkit/anomalib) and [Grounded-SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything/tree/main), thanks for their great work.